The Collective

 • COMMUNITY PRACTICE: Enhanced tools to design, implement and sustain effective community engagement.

-art classes art gallery music Image
+arizona art activities music Image

 Ideal candidates have: